 This purpose-built hostel in Edinburgh's Old Town has more going for it than many so-called three-star guest houses.
-Dorm-style rooms for 10 to 12 people cost £9 per night, but you can also book a private, twin-bedded room for less than £40, or a family room for four at £60.
+Dorm-style rooms for ten to 12 people, but you can also book a private, twin-bedded room, or a family room for four.

-There are also special girls-only rooms, with extra features such as hypo-allergenic duvets and pillows, luxury towels, shampoo and hair conditioner, full-on hairdryers and full-length mirrors.
+There are also women-only rooms, with extra features such as hypo-allergenic duvets and pillows, luxury towels, shampoo and hair conditioner, full-on hairdryers and full-length mirrors.

 All in all a good deal for students, backpackers, families and independent travelers.

 Premier Inns are a national chain of budget hotels with a reasonably good reputation for cleanliness and convenience.
 Rooms are large, air-conditioned and simply furnished with desk, telephone, television, tea and coffee making facilities, private bath and power shower.
 Family rooms are available and breakfast is not included.
 The Leith Waterfront area of Edinburgh is very trendy - with some of the city's best restaurants located there.

 This group often advertises ridiculously low lead prices - £29 - £49 - on their website.
 Don't be seduced by them because you could spend a lifetime changing dates on their reservation widget looking for the limited number of rooms offered at that price.
 Still, their normal prices are pretty good value for a stopover while touring.

 Even closer to the heart of things, Premier Inn's Edinburgh Haymarket is a seriously good deal.